Omar-p/learning-notes/aws/aws.md

 ---

-- recommandation for structuring your VPC.
+- recommendation for structuring your VPC.
   - 3-subnet + 1 for future
   - 3-tier + 1 spare
     - 16 subnet in /16 network will result in 16 /20 network{4091 IPS}.